LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 indicator: both
 ---

-In order to view or edit user permissions, you must click on the Organization, then click on Users in the top nav bar.
+Users are granted privileges in Conversation Builder by way of assignment of a role.
+The application includes the following, predefined roles:

+* Bot Builder
+* Bot Builder Lite
+* Content User
+* API Developer
+* API Credentials Manager
+* Template Manager
+* Import/Export Manager
+* Business User
+* Operations
+* Super Admin
+* Admin
+* Admin (Read Only)

 ### Bot Builder

-As its name suggests, this role provides full privileges for creating bots and related resources like intents and entities.
+This role provides full privileges for creating bots and related resources.
 More specifically, users with this role can create and work with:

 * Bots
 * Bot versions and releases